cabforum/servercert/docs/BR.md

 CAs SHALL NOT perform validations using this method after June 3, 2020.
 CAs MAY continue to re-use information and validations for domains validated under this method per the applicable certificate data reuse periods.

+**Note**:
-**Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
+  * For certificates issued prior to 2021-10-01, the CA MAY also issue Certificates for other FQDNs that end with all the labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.
+  * For certificates issued on or after 2021-10-01, the CA MUST NOT issue Certificates for other FQDNs that end with all labels of the validated FQDN.
+This method is NOT suitable for validating Wildcard Domain Names, except as permitted by [Appendix B](#appendix-b--issuance-of-certificates-for-onion-domain-names) when validating a FQDN where "onion" is the right-most label of the Domain Name.

 ##### 3.2.2.4.7 DNS Change